cunarist/class-transform/README.md

 ]
 ```

-To load JSON data, you would write the following code.
+To load the JSON data, you would write the following code.
 However, it consists solely of plain objects and lacks type safety.

 ```javascript